 The talented Elliott earned one start at quarterback in 1946 and played a lot in Michigan’s defensive backfield.
 He earned his second letter on a team that finished with 6 wins, 2 losses and 1 tie.
 Unfortunately, the Wolverines went 5-1-1 in the conference and finished second for the third consecutive season.
 Another good season, just not good enough for Michigan!

 Michigan had a glut of talent in 1947 which meant that young Pete Elliott was third on the depth chart at quarterback behind Howard Yerges and Gene Derricotte.
 Fortunately, he continued to excel on defense.
 Elliott played in every game on a team that only allowed 53 points in ten games!
 The Wolverines also scored 394 points which is why they finished the season with a perfect record of 10 wins, 0 losses and 0 ties.
-Michigan also won the Big Nine Conference Championship, the Rose Bowl Championship and the National championship in 1947.
+Yes, Michigan also won the Big Nine Conference Championship, the Rose Bowl Championship and the National championship in 1947.
 The 1947 season was a great season by anyone’s standards and Pete Elliott was fortunate to be part of it.

 The patient Elliott was rewarded for his dedication and persistence in 1948.
-New Michigan Head Coach Bennie Oosterbaan made him the starting quarterback for game number one and that’s where he finished his football career.
-Michigan was perfect again (9-0-0) and the Wolverines added another Big Nine and one more national championship trophy to the Michigan trophy case.
+New Michigan Head Coach Bennie Oosterbaan made him the starting quarterback for game number one and that’s how he finished his football career.
+Again, Michigan was perfect (9-0-0) and the Wolverines added another Big Nine and one more national championship trophy to the Michigan trophy case.
 Elliott was the ideal quarterback for Bennie Oosterbaan’s single wing offense.
 It required him to run, pass, catch and block and Elliott ran it to perfection.
 The Wolverines ended the 1948 season on a twenty-three-game winning streak that dated back to late 1946.
 Pete Elliott’s stellar play in 1948 earned him All-Conference and All-American honors.